AloySobek/42/README.md

 1) Go to the build folder in the root
 2) Put in terminal next command - "cmake .."
-3) After cmake finishes bulild files will be ready to use in you env.
+3) After cmake finishes - files will be ready to use depending on your dev env.
 4) On Linux system enter "make" command in build folder
 5) Done!
 The library ready to include in your project.
 Don't forget add this shared library to gcc.